 More Pride in Oceanside

 If you can’t make it to Oceanside on June 11, don’t worry.
 The first weekend of June, North County LGTBQ Resource Center will also host a calorie-busting Zumba class, a Light Up Pride Interfaith celebration at the Methodist Church, and a Flag Raising for the community.
 October is also a popular time for Pride events in Oceanside, with the resource center’s Drag Takeover at Belly Up fundraiser and annual Gala, both bringing in hundreds of participants.

 San Diego Pride

 San Diego is famous for fostering an incredible LGTBQ+ community, and its Pride celebrations throughout the summer draw hundreds of thousands.
-While there are events throughout June, including the second annual Black Pride on June 25-26, the bulk of San Diego Pride activities happen in July.
+While there are events throughout June, including the second annual Black Pride on June 25-26, the bulk of San Diego Pride activities happens in July.

 From a rally to a 5K Run, from She Fest — a full day celebrating powerful women — to a cathedral lighting ceremony, the month is packed with events, with the main Pride weekend on June 15-17.
 One of the largest Pride parades in the U.S., drawing in more than 250,000 spectators, the San Diego Pride Parade on July 16, from 10 a.m. to 3 p.m., will end at the entrance to the San Diego Pride Festival, running from 11 a.m. on July 16 to 10:00 p.m. on July 17.
-Oceanside’s North County LGTBQ Resource Center will be onsite, from a tent promoting advocacy and volunteer efforts to marching in the parade, waving one of the largest transgender flag in the U.S.
+Oceanside’s North County LGTBQ Resource Center will be on-site, from a tent promoting advocacy and volunteer efforts to marching in the parade, waving one of the largest transgender flags in the U.S.